jenschlot/IBM-Bluemix-DevOps-Documentation/help/faq/index.md

 ### How do I report a bug?

-If something's not working, provide feedback and details.
+If something's not working, we'd like to hear about it.
 [Report a bug here](https://hub.jazz.net/ccm01/web/projects/srich%20%7C%20JazzHub#action=com.ibm.team.dashboard.viewDashboard).

 <a name="q8"></a>

 ### How can I provide more feedback?

-Feedback is welcome.
+We love feedback.
 If you have a suggestion about how to make something better, [share your idea here](https://hub.jazz.net/ccm01/web/projects/srich%20%7C%20JazzHub#action=com.ibm.team.dashboard.viewDashboard).
-To ask a question, check out [the dW Answers forum](https://www.ibmdw.net/answers?community=jazzhub).
+To ask a question, check out [Our dWAnswers forum](https://www.ibmdw.net/answers?community=jazzhub).

 <a name="ibmer"></a>

-### I'm work at IBM.
+### I'm an IBMer.
 What do I need to know about starting a DevOps Services project?

-In the spirit of open development, IBM encourages both public and private projects and asks that you remember these guidelines:
+In the spirit of open development, we encourages both public and private projects and asks that you remember these guidelines:

 - Never add IBM Confidential information to a DevOps Services project.